aarshe22/code-buddy/CODE_SERVER_ACCESS.md

 ### Port Already in Use
 If port 8080 is already in use:
 1. Change `CODE_SERVER_PORT` in `.env`
-2. Restart services: `docker-compose restart code-server`
+2. Restart services: `docker compose restart code-server`

 ### Cannot Access from Remote
 1. Check firewall: `sudo ufw status`